 If you don't want to worry about having to pour off the liquid and try to keep the solids separate, consider making a simple "tea bag" for your manure.
 You can use an old cotton pillowcase for this, or a few layers of cheesecloth, which you gather and tie around the manure.
 Use the same proportions as mentioned above (1/3 manure to 2/3 water) and let it steep for a day or two.
 When you're ready to use your manure tea, just lift the bag out of the bucket, wring it out to ensure that all of that manure-y goodness ends up in your tea, and add the used manure to your compost pile.

 Diluting Manure Tea

 Whichever method you use, dilute your manure tea before using it on your garden plants.
-Use water to dilute the manure tea; it should ideally be the color of weak tea -- pale brownish-yellow.
+Use water to dilute the manure tea; it should ideally be the color of weak tea, a pale brownish-yellow.

 How to Apply Manure Tea

 Manure tea can be applied as a foliar feed or directly to the soil around the plants.
 To use it as a manure tea, strain it well to remove solids, dilute it to the color of weak tea, and add it to a sprayer.
 Then just apply it to the top and undersides of the foliage on your garden plants.

 To apply directly to the soil, pour about one pint of diluted manure tea around the base of each plant.
 Apply manure tea weekly throughout the growing season.